Helping Borrowers With Trusted Resources

 Default is a status that a loan is placed in if the borrower has failed to make a payment when due for the number of days allowed by the applicable regulations, or if the borrower violates other terms and conditions of the promissory note.
 Continued delinquency may result in your loan going into default.

-The point when a loan is considered to be in default varies depending on the type of loan you received:
+The point at which a loan is considered to be in default varies depending on the type of loan you received:

 Direct Loans- After 270 days